 To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.58.5 for threads, and equally for tasks.

+Avoid the use of the deprecated java.lang.Thread.stop() method

+Avoid attempting to use the Thread.interrupt() mechanism and the status variable mechanism in the same program.
+(We don’t explain why!)

-Prefer a synchronized status variable to indicate that a thread should exit in preference to Thread.interrupt().
+If using a synchronized status variable to indicate that a thread should exit, ensure that interruptible threads never block or sleep and that every status variable is volatile or synchronized for access from all relevant threads.

 If using Thread.interrupt(), ensure that all cases are handled and that all responses of an interrupted thread are safe.

-Protect all get calls to futures with exception handlers for potentially raised exceptions in tasks.
+Protect all get() calls to futures with exception handlers for potentially raised exceptions in tasks.

 Be aware of the issues raised by terminating tasks via Future.cancel.